PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 You know how to create a GraphQL and interact with it from frontend through the `apolloClient`.

-You should now implement more functionalities like :
+You should now implement more functionalities like:
   - User management
   - Button and forms to add products
   - Page Routing